-If you’ve noticed discolouration on your shower head (chalky white, green or brown) and it runs with very little power, then it probably means you’ve got a lot of calcium or limescale build up which means its time clean your shower head.
+If you’ve noticed discoloration on your shower head (chalky white, green, or brown) and it runs with very little power, then it probably means you’ve got a lot of calcium or limescale build-up which means its time to clean your shower head.
 While this offers no risk to your health, it does mean that you’re not going to get the greatest performance out of your shower that you could be enjoying.
 So if this is what is happening to you, here’s what you can do about it without necessarily having to call your local plumber.

 You then leave this in place for between 12 and 24 hours (depending on how much limescale is in place) to soak.
 It’s important to make sure that the entire shower head is immersed in the vinegar.
 The vinegar will then power through any limescale during that time period.